-- Use the Port Authentication screen (Section 18.2 on page 210) to display the links to the configuration screens where you can enable the port authentication methods. - Use the 802.1x screen (Section 18.3 on page 210) to activate IEEE 802.1x security. - Use the MAC Authentication screen (Section 18.4 on page 213) to activate MAC authentication. - Use the Guest Vlan screen (Section 18.5 on page 216) to enable and assign a guest VLAN to a port.
+- Use the Port Authentication screen (Section 18.2 on page 213) to display the links to the configuration screens where you can enable the port authentication methods. - Use the 802.1x screen (Section 18.3 on page 213) to activate IEEE 802.1x security. - Use the MAC Authentication screen (Section 18.4 on page 216) to activate MAC authentication. - At the time of writing, IEEE 802.1x is not supported by all operating systems.
+See your operating system documentation.
+If your operating system does not support 802.1x, then you may need to install 802.1x client software.

-Use the Compound Authentication screen (Section 18.6 on page 219) to allow network access for clients that pass either IEEE 802.1x authentication OR MAC authentication, or pass both IEEE 802.1x authentication AND MAC authentication.
+- Use the Guest Vlan screen (Section 18.5 on page 218) to enable and assign a guest VLAN to a port. - Use the Compound Authentication screen (Section 18.6 on page 221) to allow network access for clients that pass either IEEE 802.1x authentication OR MAC authentication, or pass both IEEE 802.1x authentication AND MAC authentication.